ksivitz/ksivitz.github.io/projects/icr-predictions.md

 Now that the data has been organized and collected, it is time to train our model.
 Because we have a high number of categories with varying levels of correlation, I have decided to use XGBoost as our model, a series of boosted decission trees.
 Because our data is fairly normally distributed, I have scaled all of our categories using a standardization method, and converted our categorical column into dummy variables.
 Once the data is prepared, we can start to train our model.

 The first step is choosing hyperparameters for our model.
 I started by using sagemakers hyperparameter tuning to create a hyperparameter tuning job.
 The results gave us a model that performed very well, however it appeard to overfit to our training data.
 Because of this, I adjusted some of the hyperparameters to help reduce this overfitting.
-I increased the values of lambda and alpha (our regularization hyperparameters), and decressed the max depth of our trees from 20 to 10.
+I increased the values of lambda and alpha (our regularization hyperparameters), and decressed the max depth from 50 to 45.

 Using area under the curve (AUC) as our training metric, we can see that our model performs fairly well, with 99% on our training data and 93% on test data.
 From the confusion matrix we can see our model performed very well, only miss-classifying 2 of the 23 positive instances.